Weave Code

 Architecture Fit

-• PSR-7 Compliance: The package is a reference implementation of the PSR-7 HTTP Message Interface, making it a core dependency for any Laravel application interacting with HTTP requests/responses (e.g., APIs, webhooks, or HTTP clients like Guzzle).
+• PSR-7 Compliance: The package is a reference implementation of the PSR-7 HTTP Message Interface, making it a core dependency for any Laravel-based HTTP client (e.g., Guzzle, Symfony HTTP Client) or middleware handling HTTP messages.

 Integration Feasibility